-A short put trade is initiated when a seller writes a put option contract.
-Put options are listed in an options chain and provide relevant information regarding each option for every strike price and expiration available, including the bid and ask price.
-The amount received at trade entry is called the premium.
-Market participants consider multiple factors to assess the option’s premium value, including the strike price relative to the stock price, time until expiration, and volatility.
+A short put position is initiated when a seller writes a put option contract.
+Put options are listed in an options chain and provide relevant information for every strike price and expiration available, including the bid and ask price.
+The credit received at trade entry is called the premium.
+Market participants consider multiple factors to assess the option premium's value, including the strike price relative to the stock price, time until expiration, and volatility.

 The payoff diagram for a short put represents the risk involved with selling naked options.
-Profit potential is limited to the amount of credit received.
-However, the risk is unlimited until the stock reaches $0 if the underlying asset experiences a price decline.
-Selling a short put collects a credit, and the amount received is the most an investor can make on the trade.
+Profit potential is limited to the amount of credit received when the put is sold.
+The risk is undefined until the stock reaches $0.

 To enter a short put position, a sell-to-open (STO) order is sent to the broker.
-The order is either filled at the asking price (market order) or at a specific price an investor is willing to collect (limit order).
+The order is either filled at the asking price (market order) or at the minimum price an investor is willing to recieve (limit order).
 Once a put option is sold, cash is credited to the trading account.

 There are multiple ways to exit a short put position.
 Anytime before expiration, a buy-to-close (BTC) order can be entered, and the contract will be purchased at the market or limit price.
 The premium paid will be debited from the account.
 If the contract is purchased for more premium than initially collected, a loss is realized.
 If the contract is purchased for less premium than initially collected, a profit is realized.

 The buyer of the long put contract can choose to exercise the option at any time, and the seller is obligated to buy 100 shares at the strike price.
-If the short put option is in-the-money at expiration, the option will automatically be assigned to the option seller.
-If the stock price is above the strike price at expiration, the option will expire worthless, and the seller will keep the entire premium initially collected.
+If the short put option is in-the-money (ITM) at expiration, the option will automatically be assigned to the option seller.
+If the stock price is above the strike price at expiration, the option is out-of-the-money (OTM).
+The contract will expire worthless, and the seller will keep the entire premium initially collected.

 Time remaining until expiration and implied volatility make up an option’s extrinsic value and impact the premium price.
-Short put options contracts with more time until expiration will have higher prices because there is more time for the underlying asset to experience price movement.
-As time until expiration decreases, the price of the put option goes down.
-Time decay, or Theta, works in favor of put options sellers because the contract’s time value will decline as expiration approaches.
+All else being equal, options contracts with more time until expiration have higher prices because there is more time for the underlying asset to experience price movement.
+As time until expiration decreases, the option price goes down.
+Therefore, time decay, or theta, works in favor of put option sellers because an option's value will decrease as expiration approaches.

 Implied volatility reflects the possibility of future price movements.
-Higher implied volatility results in a higher price of short put options because there is an expectation the price will move more in the future.
-As implied volatility decreases, the put option contract will lose value and allow the seller to purchase the contract back for less money.
-Put options sellers want to sell options when the expectation is implied volatility will be lower on or before expiration.
+Higher implied volatility results in higher option prices because there is an expectation the price may move more than expected in the future.
+As implied volatility decreases, a put option contract will lose value and the seller may purchase the contract for less money than it was sold.
+Options sellers benefit when implied volatility decreases before expiration.

-If an investor wants to extend the trade, the short put option can be rolled out to future expiration dates.
-Rolling out the option requires buying-to-close (BTC) the currently held position and selling-to-open (STO) an option with the same strike price at a future date.
-Doing so should result in receiving credit and will extend the break-even price and increase the profit potential relative to the original position.
-The risk will be reduced by the amount of the credit received but is still undefined.
+If an investor wants to extend the trade, the short put option can be rolled out to a future expiration date.
+Rolling out the option requires buying-to-close (BTC) the short put and selling-to-open (STO) a new put option with the same strike price for a future date.
+Rolling the option should result in additional credit, which will widen the break-even price and increase the profit potential relative to the original position.
+The risk will be reduced by the amount of credit received but is still undefined.

 To hedge a short put, an investor may sell a call with the same strike price and expiration date, thereby creating a short straddle.
 This will add additional credit and extend the break-even price above and below the centered strike price of the short straddle equal to the amount of premium collected.
 While this reduces cost basis, the risk is still undefined and potentially substantial.